Italian Canederli Dumplings

 Instructions

 1. Place the bread in a large bowl and add the milk.
 Stir to combine, and season with salt and pepper.
-Allow to rest for an hour, stirring occasionally to make sure the bread is uniformly moist.
+Allow to rest for an hour, stirring occasionally.

 2. Meanwhile, melt the butter in a saute pan over medium heat.
 Add the onion and leek and cook until translucent and soft, about 4 minutes.
 Allow to cool.

-3. After the bread mixture has rested, add the onion-leek mixture, the parsley, speck, and the eggs and thoroughly mix the ingredients with your hands, breaking up any larger pieces of bread and making sure the speck, parsley and onions are evenly distributed.
+3. After the bread mixture has rested, add the onion-leek mixture, the parsley, speck, and the eggs.
+Thoroughly mix the ingredients with your hands, breaking up any larger pieces of bread and ensuring the speck, parsley, and onions are evenly distributed.

-5. Using your hands coated with flour, form the canederli by pressing the mixture into balls, about the size of a clementine.
-Roll each ball lightly in flour, shake off the excess and place on a sheet pan, leaving room between each so they do not stick.
-If they do not hold their rounded shape fairly well, and instead flatten immediately, you probably need a bit more flour.
+5. Using floured hands, form the mixture into balls, about the size of a clementine.
+Roll each ball in flour, shake off the excess, and place on a sheet pan, leaving space between each.

-7. When ready to serve, bring the broth or water to a simmer in a large pot.
-Place the canederli into the simmering liquid and poach for 12 minutes or so.
-They will sink to the bottom at first; stir them occasionally so they don’t stick to the bottom.
-Eventually they will float to the top.
+7. When ready to serve, bring broth or water to a simmer in a large pot.
+Add the canederli and poach for 12 minutes, stirring occasionally.

 • Cuisine: Italian